Panel of switches.

 As manufacturers, you are likely well-equipped to change the status quo in your factories.
 The following points illustrate why you can make a difference:

 • Utility waste reduction is generally the low-hanging fruit for factory capital improvements.
-With an accumulation of decades of expansions and renovations, a holistic view of utility usage has never occurred for most facilities.
+With an accumulation of decades of expansions and renovations, most facilities lack a holistic view of utility usage.

 • Collaboratively, plant managers, engineers and energy partners have the technical know-how to facilitate utility improvements.
 This team can collectively monitor and calibrate the designed and installed utility controls.